-- 1. From the top navigation menu, select Physical. - 2.
-From the left navigation pane, select Physical Nodes.
-This displays the list of Devices/Cluster Nodes managed by this instance of GigaVUE-FM. - 3.
+- 1. On the left navigation pane, click 🕸 under Physical select Physical Nodes.
+This displays the list of Devices/Cluster Nodes managed by this instance of GigaVUE-FM. - 2.
 Click the Cluster ID of any node to open the node.

 Once you are in the node, you will be able to access the System menu in the left navigation pane and perform the administration tasks in the node.